ionic-team/ionic-framework/docs/react-router/README.md

 setupIonicReact({ logLevel: LogLevel.DEBUG });
 ```

-See [the testing docs](./testing.md#debug-logging-in-e2e-runs) for how to read them in a failing e2e run.
+Refer to [the testing docs](./testing.md#debug-logging-in-e2e-runs) for how to read them in a failing e2e run.